Understanding the Sri Lanka Shop & Office Employees Act and Wages Board Ordinance

 Employees are entitled to up to 9 paid public holidays each year, as declared by the Minister through the Government Gazette.

-The Wages Board Ordinance governs minimum wages, overtime, working hours, and conditions for various industries and trades.
+The Wages Board Ordinance still governs industry-specific minimum wages, overtime, working hours, and conditions for various trades.

-Employees should refer to the official Wages Board Schedule published in the Gazette for the latest rates and allowances.
+Employees should refer to the official Wages Board Schedule published in the Gazette for trade-specific conditions and allowances, but all wages must comply with the national minimum wage.

 💡 Why This Matters

 With HR360, all these standards — from leave tracking to overtime and payroll calculations — are built into the system automatically.
-That means businesses stay compliant, and employees can rest assured their rights are respected.
+Businesses stay compliant, and employees can rest assured their rights are respected.